Generalizing Correspondence Analysis for Applications in Machine Learning: Multi-View and Multi-Modal Learning

-This dataset contains $32 \times 32$ colored images in $10$ categories (e.g., dog, cat, truck, car), with $50$K/$10$K images for training/testing.
-We sample view $1$ ($X$) and view $2$ ($Y$) by randomly selecting pairs from a randomly chosen category in each batch.
+\textbf{CIFAR-10.}\; We sample view $1$ ($X$) and view $2$ ($Y$) by randomly selecting pairs from a randomly chosen category in each batch.
 Once again in Fig.~\ref{fig:mv}, we observe a drop of the PICs at around $13$, indicating $13$ directions that maximally preserve correlation after training.
 Note that since the CIFAR-10 dataset is more complicated than the (noisy) MNIST dataset, these directions do not necessarily correspond to the underlying labels (e.g., may distinguish between images with dark/light background as opposed to dog/cat).